 Life Insurance from Direct Line

-Direct Line’s life insurance is provided and administered by Legal & General.
+Direct Line’s life insurance is provided and administered by AIG.
 We offer life insurance that is assessed according to a person’s individual circumstances.

 You’ll be asked to answer questions including those relating to your health and lifestyle, and you may be asked for further medical or lifestyle information during the application process.
-You should answer the questions truthfully and refer to the policy documentation to make sure the policy is suitable for you.
+AIG reports that 95% of applicants get a decision right away.
+(Based on AIG Data 2018) You should answer the questions truthfully and refer to the policy documentation to make sure the policy is suitable for you.
 You can find out more here.